India's flashy new rich drive luxury car boom

 Luxury automakers, however, are rushing to set up shop.

-Britain's Aston Martin, famously James Bond's car of choice, and Fiat's FIA.MI Italian brands Ferrari and Maserati all opened showrooms in India in 2011, joining established brands such as Volkswagen AG's (VOWG_p.DE) Audi and BMW (BMWG.DE).
+Britain's Aston Martin, famously James Bond's car of choice, and Fiat's FIA.MI Italian brands Ferrari and Maserati all opened showrooms in India in 2011, joining established brands such as Volkswagen AG's Audi and BMW.

 "India's young population is affluent and dynamic, the environment is just right," said Baldi.